annevalencerina/PROGCON/Activities/readme.txt

 Here are my entry titles:

-1. FLowcharts and Pseudocodes
-2. Flowcharting Exercise
+A1 - Flowcharts & Pseudocodes
+A2 - Flow-charting Exercise
-3. Pseudo-code Exercises
+A3 - Pseudo-code Exercises
+A4 - Flowgorithm Exercises